zarbafian/gossip/README.md

 This crate implements a gossip protocol that is configurable and generic with respect to the application.
 All aspects of the gossip protocol can be customized (push/pull, gossip period,...), and any data that can be represented in a binary format can broadcast to the network.

-The overlay network between the peers is created using [Gossip-based Peer Sampling](https://infoscience.epfl.ch/record/109297/files/all.pdf).
+The overlay network between the peers is created using [Gossip-based Peer Sampling](https://infoscience.epfl.ch/record/109297/files/all.pdf) [[1]].
 The configuration for peer sampling can also be customized.

+## Gossip-based Peer Sampling
+In large distributed systems that use gossip protocols to broadcast information to the network, peers should be selected at random in the network.
+In theory, this requires a knowledge of all the participating nodes.
+Gossip-based Peer Sampling is an algorithm by Jelasity[[1]] et al that solves the random peer selection problem.
+The algorithm consists of rounds of push/pull when peers exchange their views of the network.
+During each round a node selects a peer at random and either push a selection of peers inside its view (if push is enabled) or an empty view to trigger a pull (if push is disabled).
+The selected node will process the view received (possibly empty), and responds with its own view if pull is enabled.

+# Gossip algorithms
+Gossip algorithms enable the propagation of information in a network.
+It is achieved by nodes exchanging their knowledge.
+At each round, a node selects a peer at random in the network and sends him the state of his knowledge.
+The peer responds with its own view, and each peer is able to request the parts of the view that are missing on his side.

 # API
 The gossiping functionalities are provided by the `GossipService` struct: